 Wheal Basset Stamp 1: The first image of Wheal Basset Stamps.
-The engine house contained two 30″ rotary beam engines which drove 96 heads of stamps to crush the ore.
+The engine house unusually contained two 30″ rotary beam engines which drove 96 heads of stamps.

 Wheal Basset Stamps 2: The stamps would have been in front of the engine house at right angles stretching out to each side.
 One of the mounting blocks is in the foreground.

-Wheal Basset Stamps 3: A second image of the Basset Stamps printed in a more dramatic fashion.
+Wheal Basset Stamps 3: Another image of the Basset Stamps printed in a more dramatic fashion.

-Wheal Basset Stamps 4: An image of the fine wall at the Vanner House (Processing House) at the stamps.
-This was taken in the 1990’s, today the site is quite overgrown.
+Wheal Basset Stamps 4: The fine wall of the Vanner House (Processing House) at the stamps.
+This was taken during the 1990’s, today the site is quite overgrown.

-Wheal Basset Stamps 5: The same building looking the other way.
+Wheal Basset Stamps 5: Another of the same building looking the other way.
 This is certainly one of the best prints on this page.

-Wheal Basset Stamps 6: An image looking down the centre of the Vanner House.
+Wheal Basset Stamps 6: Also looking down the centre of the Vanner House.

-Wheal Basset Stamps 7: Looking through the arched entrance into the Vanner House.
-This was taken before any remedial preservation was carried out.
+Wheal Basset Stamps 7: Taken through the arched entrance into the Vanner House.
+This was before any remedial preservation was carried out.

 Wheal Basset Stamps 8: A nicely framed image of the Vanner House.
 This is looking through the arched entrance to the building, the arch has received some repairs replacing the damaged bricks.